Fundacion-de-Neurociencias/GeneForgeLang/paper.md

 - Representing epigenetic states and post-translational modifications
 - Encoding delivery routes, dosages, and tissue-specific expression
 - Enabling feedback loops, probabilistic reasoning, and pathway logic
-- Being parsed, validated, and simulated by LLMs and bioinformatics pipelines
+- Being parsed, validated, and simulated by AI models and bioinformatics pipelines

 ## Related work

 GFL builds upon conceptual and technical precedents:

 - SBOL [@Galdzicki2014] provides semantic interoperability but lacks reasoning syntax
-- GenoCAD [@GenoCAD] enables modular design but not dynamic or clinical modeling
+- GenoCAD [@Czar2009] enables modular design but not dynamic or clinical modeling
 - ProForma [@LeDuc2022] formalizes proteoforms but is protein-only and lacks logic
-- Eugene [@Eugene2009] focuses on device constraints, not biological complexity
+- Eugene [@Bilitchenko2011] focuses on device constraints, not biological complexity

 GFL merges these paradigms into a **unified language for describing biological reality**, particularly suited for AI interaction, therapeutic prototyping, and knowledge extraction.